TheOdinProject/curriculum/nodeJS/express-basics/Express-Mini-Message-Board.md

 <div class="lesson-content__panel" markdown="1">

 1. Use `express-generator` to set up a basic project using whichever templating language you prefer.
 If you prefer you can set it all up manually -- it doesn't really take that much longer.
 2. We are going to have 2 routes, the index (`"/"`) and a new-message form (`"/new"`).
 The generator already created a router for our index so find that file and open it up.
 It can be found at `routes/index.js`.
-There is already an router.get for `"/"` that should be rendering your index view, so lets add some messages to it.
+There is already a router.get for `"/"` that should be rendering your index view, so lets add some messages to it.
 3. Create an array at the top of your index router called `messages` and put a couple of sample messages inside of it like this:

      ~~~javascript